PhD. thesis outline: Implementing a vision of citizenship in Soviet Uzbekistan: Theory, social issues and education

 - the building of the collective socialist people with a shared ideology (known in the West as the ‘Soviet Man’); with the aim to create a common outlook amidst 100 plus different ethnic-cultural Soviet nations and ethnic groups

-- the affect of Gorbachev’s (perestroika) restructuring and (glasnost) openness policies, circa mid-1980s, on education and the preparation of young people for the adult world in Central Asia
+- the effect of Gorbachev’s (perestroika) restructuring and (glasnost) openness policies, circa the mid-1980s, on education and the preparation of young people for the adult world in Central Asia

 - the significance of civic values and norms within an authoritarian education system

 The case study country was Uzbekistan (the Muslim majority country with the largest population in Central Asia).